Jet-environment interaction after delayed collapse in binary neutron star mergers: Physical Models and Numerical Setup

 \section{Physical Models and Numerical Setup}

-We consider an equal-mass BNS system with individual gravitational masses of $1.3624\,M_\odot$, corresponding to a chirp mass of $1.186\,M_\odot$ (the same as the GW170817 event \cite{Abbott2019}).
+We consider an equal-mass BNS system with individual gravitational masses of $1.3624\,M_\odot$, corresponding to a chirp mass of $1.186\,M_\odot$ (the same as the GW170817 event; \citealt{Abbott2019}).
 The initial data are generated with the {\tt LORENE} library, with coordinate separation of 45\,km and adopting a piecewise-polytropic approximation of the APR4 equation of state (EOS), as implemented in \cite{Endrizzi2016}.
 For the evolution, we consider a hybrid EOS obtained by adding a thermal component to the `cold' piecewise-polytropic part, with the resulting pressure dependence on rest-mass density and specific internal energy given as

-For rest-mass densities above $10^{10}$\,g/cm$^3$, we adopt the widely used adiabatic index $\gamma_{\rm th}\!=\!1.8$ (e.g.~\cite{Endrizzi2016} and refs.~therein), while for $\rho\!<\!10^{10}$\,g/cm$^3$ we set $\gamma_{\rm th}\!=\!
+For rest-mass densities above $10^{10}$\,g/cm$^3$, we adopt the widely used adiabatic index $\gamma_{\rm th}\!=\!1.8$ (e.g.~\citealt{Endrizzi2016} and refs.~therein), while for $\rho\!<\!10^{10}$\,g/cm$^3$ we set $\gamma_{\rm th}\!=\!
 4/3$.
-The latter choice is motivated by the fact that realistic temperature-dependent EOS have an effective ideal-gas adiabatic index of 4/3 at those low densities \cite{Bauswein2010} (see Supplemental material).
+The latter choice is motivated by the fact that realistic temperature-dependent EOS have an effective ideal-gas adiabatic index of 4/3 at those low densities (\citealt{Bauswein2010}; see Appendix \ref{stepfunc}).

 Dipolar magnetic fields are initialized onto the two NSs at two orbits prior to merger, using the vector potential prescription of \cite{Moesta2020} with fields also extending outside the NS surface.
 The field strength at the NS poles is set as $B_{\rm pole}\!\simeq\!10^{15}$\,G, corresponding to a total magnetic energy of $E_{\rm mag} \simeq 3 \times 10^{49}$\,erg at merger time.
 While these pre-merger magnetic fields are unrealistically strong, they still represent a small perturbation.
 Such field strengths are chosen to achieve the high magnetization levels expected in the post-merger phase, despite the fact that the corresponding amplification mechanisms are not fully resolved.
-This is a common approach in studies presenting jet-forming BNS merger simulations (e.g.~\cite{Ruiz2021,Bamber2025}), which are all limited by insufficient resolution.
+This is a common approach in studies presenting jet-forming BNS merger simulations (e.g.~\citealt{Ruiz2021,Bamber2025}), which are all limited by insufficient resolution.